ietf-wg-masque/draft-ietf-masque-connect-udp-listen/draft-ietf-masque-connect-udp-listen.md

 the Context ID.

 Each Context ID can have either compressed or uncompressed semantics.
-The uncompressed variant encodes the target IP and port into each HTTP Datagram.
-Conversely, the compressed variant exchanges the target IP and port once in the capsule during registration, and then relies on shared state to map from the Context ID to the IP and port.
+The uncompressed variant encodes the target IP address and port into each HTTP Datagram.
+Conversely, the compressed variant exchanges the target IP address and port once in the capsule during registration, and then relies on shared state to map from the Context ID to the IP address and port.

 Context ID 0 was reserved by unextended UDP proxying to represent UDP payloads sent to and from the "target_host" and "target_port" from the URI